-On Thursday, June 8, join international firearms expert Ron Nichols, along with Pamela Hofsass of the Forensic Services Division of the Contra Cost County Sheriff’s Office, and Captain David Salazar of Milwaukee’s Intelligence Fusion Center for this free, sponsored workshop brought to the JCH community by Ultra Electronics Forensic Technology.
+Join international firearms expert Ron Nichols, along with Pamela Hofsass of the Forensic Services Division of the Contra Cost County Sheriff’s Office, and Captain David Salazar of Milwaukee’s Intelligence Fusion Center for this free, sponsored workshop brought to the JCH community by Ultra Electronics Forensic Technology.

 During this webinar you will learn:

 - How the right mix of people, processes, and technology impacts an investigation,

 - To identify the “gaps” in the investigative team and how to manage those gaps effectively,

 - The steps involved in developing a gun intelligence initiative, and